demozoo/cowbell/README.md

 ### Highly accurate playback engines

 Getting every last detail and edge case of demoscene music formats right is hard, and so Cowbell is built on top of existing tried-and-tested playback engines.
 For tracker music formats, we use an Emscripten build of libopenmpt, the most mature and comprehensively-tested module player library available.
-For ZX Spectrum formats, we run the original player routines under Z80 emulation.
+Players for ZX Spectrum formats are either a direct translation of the original Z80 player routines, or the Z80 player routines themselves running under emulation.

 ### Play / pause / seek controls